Planning the Home Education Year: Part 5 – Making Adaptations/Modifications to the Curriculum

 • Type of activity – Fine motor, gross motor?

-• Day of the week – Are weekends better for certain activities (doesn’t need to be Monday to Friday with homeschooling!) while your significant other is around to help?
+• Day of the week – Are weekends better for certain activities (doesn’t need to be Monday through Friday with homeschooling!) while your significant other is around to help?

 Important note: Be sure the goals are neurodiversity- and disability-affirming.
 The idea is to create goals that reduce or remove barriers to learning, not to “fix” or change the child.
 Further, goals should always be set with and not for the child.